-Myki Password Manager is a free software that looks promising on paper, but the ground reality is somewhat opposite in a few aspects.
+Myki is a free password manager software that looks promising on paper, but the ground reality is somewhat opposite in a few aspects.
 I’ll explain that in detail later but let’s first talk about what it avails to the users in terms of password security.

-With a user-friendly interface, you’re never gonna face any issues finding your way to most of the functions.
-And it’s one of those rare tools that ask you to enter a PIN instead of a master password to get into your account.
+With a user-friendly interface, you’re never gonna face any issues finding your way to most of the password manager functions.
+And it’s one of those rare password manager tools that ask you to enter a PIN instead of a master password to get into your account.

 Moreover, the software favors iOS and Android devices over desktop apps or a browser, which is another aspect that separates it from traditional programs.

 However, you might face some serious issues while using the software on different devices because pairing devices is a real pain on this software.

-Adding to the misery is the security dashboard, which misleads users and flag even shallow passwords strong.
+Adding to the misery is the security dashboard, which misleads users and flag even shallow passwords as ‘strong’.

 And this is not it, there are a few more critical issues with this software that spoils the whole experience.
 And the following sections talk about all of them in detail along with some good points of Myki.